-The "Mel 2 Wind Farm CDM Project Activity in Brazil" project is located in the municipality of Areia Branca, state of Rio Grande do Norte, Brazil.
+The "Calango and Caetité Wind Farms Complexes CDM Project Activity" is located in the municipalities of Caetité at the state of Bahia, Bodó, Lagoa Nova and Santana do Matos in the state of Rio Grande do Norte, Brazil /9/.

-The geographical coordinates of the proposed project activity are listed below as presented in the document "Geo coordinates - decimal format.xlsx" /21/ from Neoenergia S/A and the Certificates of Wind Measurements and of Production of Energy /14/.
+The geographical coordinates of the proposed project activity, including positioning of each wind turbine, were validated by DNV and as presented in the document "Geo coordinates - decimal format.xlsx" /22/ from Neoenergia S/A and the Certificates of Wind Measurements and of Production of Energy /14/.
+Coordinates of Control Centres and wind turbines of each project are presented below: